 800 Cherokee Avenue SE,

-Whether you’re looking for behind-the-scenes Wild Encounters, a leisurely stroll through The Ford African Rain Forest or a Scaly Slimy Spectacular experience, Zoo Atlanta offers something for everyone.
+Whether you’re looking for behind-the-scenes Wild Encounters, a leisurely stroll through The Ford African Rain Forest or a Goat Painting Experience, Zoo Atlanta offers something for everyone.
 So what are you waiting for?
 Bring yourself and your herd to Zoo Atlanta today.

 Learning Adventures at the African Savanna